kontena/kontena/docs/core-concepts/networking.md

 ## Grid

 Each grid has a single overlay network.
-The default overlay network used is `10.81.0.0/19`, and it currently cannot be configured at creation time nor changed later.
+The default overlay network used is `10.81.0.0/16`, and it currently cannot be configured at creation time nor changed later.

+The grid's overlay network subnet is divided into two parts: `10.81.0.0/17` and `10.81.128.0/17`.
+The lower half is used by the Kontena Agent for statically allocated addresses used by infrastructure services such as etcd, and the upper half (`10.81.128.0 - 10.81.255.255`) is used for dynamically allocated service container addresses managed by the [Kontena IPAM](https://github.com/kontena/kontena-ipam).

-Each Grid may also include a set of Trusted Subnets, which are used for the Overlay Networking described further below.
+Each Grid may also include a set of Trusted Subnets, which are used for the Overlay Networking between Host Node public and private IP addresses as described further below.

 ### IP Address Management

-Overlay network addresses are allocated by the Kontena Master, which tracks each allocated overlay network address.
+Overlay network addresses are allocated by the [Kontena IPAM](https://github.com/kontena/kontena-ipam) service running on each host Node.
-Using the default address allocation scheme, each Grid can contain up to 254 Host Nodes, and 8190 Service Containers.
+Using the default address allocation scheme, each Grid can contain up to 254 Host Nodes, and 32768 Service Containers.

-When a Host Node's Kontena Agent is disconnected from the Kontena Master, the overlay network addresses used by the Node's Containers are released.
-Released overlay network addresses may be used for new Service Containers being deployed.

-If a disconnected host Node reconnects, the overlay network addresses of any returning Service containers are restored.
+The [Kontena IPAM](https://github.com/kontena/kontena-ipam) service uses the Grid's etcd service to track the allocated overlay network address across each of the Grid's Host Nodes.
-In case of a conflict where the overlay network address has been reallocated for a second Service Container after the original Node disconnected, the reallocated overlay network address is released, and the second Service Container is re-deployed.
+The overlay network address of a Service Container is reserved by the Kontena Agent when it is created.
+The overlay network address is released by the Kontena Agent when the Service Container is removed.

 ## Host Node